Ryo-N7/Ryo-N7.github.io/aboutme.md

 title: About Me
 ---

-Born in Japan, grew up in America and Israel, having also lived Germany, and currently residing in London (UK), I'm quite proud to say that I am a citizen of the world!
+Born in Japan, grew up in America and Israel, having also lived Germany, just returned from London and currently residing in Tokyo.
+I'm quite proud to say that I am a citizen of the world!

 Recently finished a **MSc. in Industrial-Organizational and Business Psychology** at the University College London (UCL).
 My main interests is research in consumer behavior, behavioral economics, and influencing/motivating behavioral change for the public good.